elunna/hackem/hackem_changelog.md

 - [x] Intrinsic resistances are no longer binary, but are percentages instead.
 The spread is 5% to 50% resistance gained from eating per corpse.
 Damage reduction from various attacks is determined by how much partial resistance the player has to it.
 - [x] Reflection is not 100%; it can lessen the effects of an attack it reflects, but will never negate it.
 - [x] The "shower of missiles" monster attack is not completely negated by magic resistance.
-- [x] See Invisible is now just temporary from potions, eating stalkers, and fountains (Evil)
+- [x] See Invisible is now just temporary from potions, eating stalkers, and fountains (Evil).
 - [x] Restful sleep regenerates hp (we can get restful sleep property from the Amulet of Restful Sleep or a Ring of Sleeping)
 - [x] The hunger property halves nutrition from food (so you could potentially eat more giant corpses.) (xnh)
 - [x] Extrinsic resistances protect items from elemental damage.
 For example, wearing a ring of fire resistance will protect your scrolls and potions from fire damage.